Omega-3 Fatty Acids: The Brain’s Shield Against Saturated Fats

 • Docosahexaenoic acid (DHA), an omega-3 fatty acid, can mitigate the harmful effects of saturated fat on the brain by reducing in brain cells.

-• Swapping red meat with fatty fish and with canola oil instead of or coconut oil can help limit saturated fat intake and increase omega-3 fatty acid intake.
+• Swapping red meat with fatty fish and with canola oil instead of butter or coconut oil can help limit saturated fat intake and increase omega-3 fatty acid intake.

 The Impact of Saturated Fat on Brain Function